birth-outcomes/ctg_exploratory/README.md

 License: GPL-3.0

 The dataset contains 155 FHR recordings in which a reference baseline, accelerations and decelerations have been annotated by expert consensus.
-66 FHR recordings with a shared expert analysis have been included in a training dataset, and 90 other FHR recordings with a non-shared expert analysis have been included in an evaluation dataset.
+66 FHR recordings with a shared expert analysis have been included in a training dataset, and 90 other FHR recordings with a non-shared expert analysis have been included in an evaluation dataset. *Note: think this is referring to the training and test - with the evaluation not provided as below*.
+The dataset also contains the results produced by 12 re-coded automatic analysis methods from the literature.

 Researchers wishing to evaluate their automatic analysis method should submit their results for comparison with the expert consensus.
-The dataset also contains the results produced by 12 re-coded automatic analysis methods from the literature.
 The baseline, accelerations, decelerations, and over-shoots are not publicly shared for the recordings in the evaluation dataset to avoid any training on those data.

 Main information are published in : [1] Boudet, S., Houzé de l’Aulnoit, A., Demailly, R., Delgranche, A., Peyrodie, L., Beuscart, R., Houzé de l’Aulnoit,D. - Fetal heart rate signal dataset for training morphological analysis methods and evaluating them against an expert consensus.
 Preprints pp. Submitted to data in brief,2019, DOI:10.20944/preprints201907.0039.v1